 Now in its third year, the Preceptor Recognition Program recognizes clinical preceptors whose leadership and mentoring skills stand out.
 In 2018, the AARC presented 36 members with this distinction.
-Nominations for the 2019 program must be completed by a director of clinical education or a program director by July 31, 2019.
+Nominations for the 2019 program must be completed by a director of clinical education or a program director.

 AARC Members Shellie Moore, M.Ed., RRT, RRT-NPS and Georgianna Sergakis, PhD, RRT, FAARC share their thoughts on the vital role preceptors have in student success.
 They’ll also discuss the importance of recognizing preceptors for their commitment and contributions to the profession.